Seohyun: 2017–2018: Solo debut and departure from SM Entertainment

 In January 2017, Seohyun became the third Girls' Generation member to release a solo album, with the release of her debut extended play titled Don't Say No. For this record, Seohyun took full initiatives and control of the production process, shaping her own musical style–a fulfillment of what she was unable to do fully being in a larger musical group.
 Tamar Herman from Billboard noted the album presented a "new maturity" to the singer.
 Don't Say No debuted atop the South Korean Gaon Album Chart.
 To accompany her solo release, she held a concert residency titled "Love, Still – Seohyun", part of a series of concerts by SM Entertainment artists.

 After taking part in OnStyle's web-drama Ruby Ruby Love, Seohyun next starred in MBC's weekend drama Bad Thief, Good Thief as Kang So-joo, a police-woman-turned-investigator who struggles to fight against the abusive officials.
 Her portrayal of the character earned her the Best New Actress award at the 2017 MBC Drama Awards.

 In October 2017, Seohyun left SM Entertainment after her contract ended.
 Her future activities with Girls' Generation remain in discussion.

 In 2018, Seohyun was cast as the female lead in MBC's melodrama The Time as the character Seol Ji-hyun, a bright and optimistic woman who became depressed after the tragic death of her sibling.

+In September 2018, Seohyun announced her first fanmeeting tour, Memories, in Seoul, Bangkok, Taipei, Osaka and Hong Kong.